Sounding Canvas Series

 Novelty

 SoundingCanvas represents a unique convergence of visual art, tactile interaction, and sound synthesis.
-Unlike traditional interactive artworks that rely on pre-programmed responses or isolated media, SoundingCanvas integrates capacitive sensing, real-time audio generation, and semantic image-sound mapping into a single, coherent system.
+Unlike traditional interactive artworks that rely on pre-programmed responses or isolated media, SoundingCanvas integrates capacitive sensing, real-time audio manipulation, and semantic image-sound mapping into a single, coherent system.

 Additionally, the installation is designed for autonomy and robustness, capable of operating continuously with automatic startup, thermal protection, and minimal user intervention.
 This makes SoundingCanvas suitable for gallery exhibitions and long-term deployments, without compromising artistic complexity.